 - 8 minutes (new devices?
 Surface laptop 3?)

-NOTE! – Update & Shutdown settings will make sure that the Windows 10 device completes the updates and then shutdown the device.
+NOTE! – Update & Shutdown settings will ensure that the Windows 10 device completes the updates and then shuts down the device.
 Hence reducing/minimizing End User Disruption.

 How to Control Windows 10 Offline Time

-Microsoft provides two switches to stage the update the behind the scenes without any user interaction.
+Microsoft provides two switches to stage the update behind the scenes without user interaction.

-NOTE! – Control different phases of setup options is already available with Windows updates.
+NOTE! – Control of different phases of setup options is already available with Windows updates.

-The following switches will help to minimize end user disruption during Windows 10 update.
-This offline time control options will be available in Windows 10 20H1 or later releases.
+The following switches will help to minimize end-user disruption during Windows 10 update.
+These offline time control options will be available in Windows 10 20H1 or later releases.